Master guide to ESOP with Tips for Start-Up’s.

 • Exercise and sell:

-When an employee exercises their stock options, they immediately sell the stock, realising a profit or loss depending on the stock price at the time of sale.
+When an employee exercises stock options, they sell the stock, making a profit or loss based on the current stock price.

 • Sale of the Company:

-Employees with equity-based remuneration may be able to sell their stock or exercise their options for a profit if the company is bought or goes public.
+Employees with equity-based compensation can profit by selling their stock or exercising their options when the company is acquired or goes public.

 • Secondary Market Sale:

 Employees sell their stock on the secondary market to other investors in a private transaction.
-Employees who desire to realise the value of their equity-based pay but are unable to do so through other exit choices may benefit from this.
+The employees who desire to realise the value of their equity-based pay but are unable to do so through other exit choices may benefit from this.

 Before making any decisions, employees with ESOPs should understand the possible risks and benefits of each exit option and contact financial and legal advisors.